lmadem/RISCV-UART/README.md

 	<details>
     <summary> Observations </summary>

-The functional simulation results and post-synthesis results were same
+The functional simulation results and gate-level simulation results were matching.

 </details>